stride3d/stride-docs/en/manual/files-and-folders/project-packages/create-a-package.md

 ![](media/platform-packages.webp)

 Platform packages are created when adding a platform to the project.
-Steps on how to do that are located on the [add or remove a platform page](../../platforms/add-or-remove-a-platform.md).
+Steps on how to do that are located in the [add or remove a platform page](../../platforms/add-or-remove-a-platform.md).

 ## Create a standard package